hacss/hacss.github.io/src/plugins-guide.md

    declaration object
-2. A tuple (2-item array), where the first item is a function as described above and the second item is a string array containing any additional property names that the plugin knows how to handle.
+2. A tuple (2-item array), where the first item is a function as described above and the second item is a string array containing any additional property names that the plugin knows how to handle

 As an example, here is a plugin that adds a `padding-x` property, which is expanded into `padding-left` and `padding-right`: